What is Intellectual Property?

 Insurance to protect IP?

 This is where insurance can help.
-An IP policy can be bought to provide cover for Defence and Pursuit if required.
+An Intellectual Property Insurance policy can be bought to provide cover for Defence and Pursuit if required.

 IP insurance is a form of legal expenses cover that can be purchased for both defence and pursuit costs.
 This means that should someone infer you are infringing their IP you have resources to defend yourself.
 Likewise, should you find that someone is infringing your IP you have the resources to pursue them in order for them to cease using your IP.